Estimating the best separable approximation of non-pure spin-squeezed states: Acknowledgments

-{\bf Acknowledgments.---}This work is supported by the the Austrian Science Fund (FWF) through the grants P 35810-N and P 36633-N (Stand-Alone).
-AU is financially supported by JSPS Overseas Research Fellowships and acknowledges financial support from Spanish MICIN (projects: PID2022:141283NBI00;139099NBI00) with the support of FEDER funds, the Spanish Government with funding from European Union NextGenerationEU (PRTR-C17.I1) and the Generalitat de Catalunya.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) [10.55776/P35810].
+For open access purposes, the author has applied a CC BY public copyright license to any author accepted manuscript version arising from this submission.
+GV and JM also acknowledge support from the grant P 36633-N (Stand-Alone).
+GV further acknowledges support from the grant No. RYC2024-048278-I funded by MCIU/AEI/10.13039/501100011033 and FSE+.
+AU is financially supported by JSPS Overseas Research Fellowships and acknowledges financial support from Spanish MICIN (projects: PID2022:141283NBI00; 139099NBI00) with the support of FEDER funds, the Spanish Government with funding from European Union NextGenerationEU (PRTR-C17.I1) and the Generalitat de Catalunya.
 OG acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), the German Ministry of Education and Research (Projects QuKuK, BMBF Grant No.~16KIS1618K) and EIN Quantum NRW.

 \begin{widetext}